Updated in Feb 2019

 - Level 2 trained Consultant able to sign off trainees as Level 1 competent

-- Good support for sign-off with trainees reporting no problems in logging cases and being observed
+- There is a pleural clinic so there is good support for sign-off with trainees reporting no problems in logging cases and being observed

 - GIM acute take shifts are done at Queen’s hospital, Romford.
 The rota is approximately 1/5.

-- 3 SpRs are on call during the day, 2 at night.
+- 3 SpRs and 5 SHOs are on call during the day and 2 SpRs at night.
 Staffing has been chaotic in the past with frequent rota gaps and a high number of admissions.
 Queens on call shifts were notorious in the past for being a ‘baptism of fire’.
 However, recent trainees paint a different picture of good management, much fewer rota gaps and a well supported take which is not excessively busy.

 - Lots of experience can be gained at Queens in decision making for acutely unwell patients, and the challenges of managing a large acute care team.